rsksmart/rif-data-vault/packages/ipfs-cpinner-provider/README.md

 npm i @rsksmart/ipfs-pinner-provider
 ```

-A Centralized Data Vault provider pluggable to `@rsksmart/rif-data-vault`.
+A Centralized Data Vault provider compatible with RIF Data Vault standard interface (work in progress).
 It stores content in an IPFS node associated to a given did and key.
 It is strongly recommend to encrypt the content saved in IPFS through this package.

 Main capabilities: